Pin It

 Love Chipotle Honey Vinaigrette but want a lighter version?
 Try these simple swaps:

-• Cut the honey to 2 tablespoons to reduce sugar by about 4g per serving
+• Reduce honey to 2 tablespoons to cut roughly 4g sugar per serving without changing the dressing's character noticeably.

 Equipment You'll Need